Dateline July 17, 2012: Newfoundland, Trinity and Gros Morne Park

 Log 13)

 During the more than 50 years of his seafaring life, Captain Robert (Bob) Abram Bartlett skippered some of the most famous, dangerous, and controversial exploratory expeditions to the Arctic.
-He travelled further north than almost any other living person, was shipwrecked at least 12 times, survived for months in the inhospitable Arctic after sea ice crushed his ship, and journeyed hundreds of miles by dogsled to reach civilization.
-Despite these hardships, Bartlett returned to the Arctic whenever circumstance allowed and almost always came back with photographs, film reels, and scientific data that greatly contributed to the world’s understanding of the north.
+He traveled further north than almost any other living person, was shipwrecked at least 12 times, survived for months in the barren Arctic after sea ice crushed his ship, and journeyed hundreds of miles by dogsled to reach civilization.
+Despite these hardships, Bartlett returned to the Arctic whenever circumstance allowed and almost always returned with photographs, film reels, and scientific data that significantly contributed to the world’s understanding of the north.

-There were signs leading us to the “Tunnel”, Janice was afraid we would get there and the RT would not fit, it was not part of the road!
+There were signs leading us to the “Tunnel,” Janice was afraid we would get there, and the RV would not fit; it was not part of the road!

 The Tunnel in Brigus